Reading at William MacGregor

 · Comprehension: teaching children to understand the text

 In Ladybirds, reading practice sessions start in week 4.
 Children who are not yet decoding have daily additional blending practice in small groups, so that they quickly learn to blend and can begin to read books.
-We continue to teach reading in this way in Year 2 and children in Year 3 with children who still need to practise reading with decodable books.
+We continue to teach reading in this way with children who still need to practise reading with decodable books.

 Assessment is used to monitor progress and to identify any children needing additional support as soon as they need it.
 Assessment for learning is used daily within class to identify children needing keep-up support.
 Weekly review lesson is used to assess gaps, so that these can be addressed immediately and secure fluency of GPCs, words and spelling.
 Summative assessment is used every six weeks to assess progress, to identify gaps in learning that need to be addressed, to identity any children needing additional support and to plan the Keep-up support that they need.
 The Reading Lead and SLT will scrutinise the Little Wandle Letters and Sound Revised assessment tracker to narrow the attainment gaps between different groups of children and so that any additional support for teachers can be put into place.